The heavy freight second generation Class 56 diesel locomotive comes to Train Simulator in BR Sectors livery.

 - Cab and instrument lighting

 - HAA hoppers

 - Quick Drive compatible

-- 4 Scenarios for the West Coast Main Line North route
+- 4 scenarios for the West Coast Main Line North route, also available on Steam

 DOWNLOAD/VIEW MANUAL - HERE